zenaror/zenaror/README.md

-👋 Hi, I’m Rafael Zenaro — Data Engineer with experience in building and maintaining **data pipelines, ETL processes, and cloud-based solutions** on AWS.
+# 👋 Hi, I'm Rafael Zenaro

+💼 **Data Engineer** with experience in building **ETL pipelines, cloud solutions (AWS), and data analytics** for complex environments in the financial sector.
-I’ve worked with **SQL, Python, Alteryx, SAS, SSIS, Tableau, Power BI, and Hadoop**, applying **data governance and quality practices** to support analytics and business decisions.
+I work with **Python, SQL, Alteryx, SAS, SSIS, Tableau, Power BI, Hadoop, and AWS (Glue, Lambda, Step Functions, S3)**, always focusing on **data governance, quality, and automation**.

-🚀 On this GitHub, I share personal projects and experiments, such as:
-- **Process automation** with Python and SQL
-- **ETL workflows and data transformations**
-- **Scripts and tools** for integration and productivity
-- Explorations in **cloud, APIs, and open-source data tools**
+---

+## 🚀 What you’ll find here
+Besides my professional background, I use GitHub to share **personal and experimental projects**, where I mix my passion for technology, gaming, and retro hardware.
+Some examples include:

+- 🎮 **[Pico Adapter GB](https://github.com/zenaror/Pico-Adapter-GB)** – a custom adapter project for Game Boy
+- 🖨️ **[Neo GB Printer](https://github.com/zenaror/Neo-GB-Printer)** – modern take on the classic Game Boy Printer

+---

+## 🌱 Always learning
-🌱 I’m always learning and testing new technologies in **Data Engineering, BI, and automation**.
+I'm constantly exploring new technologies in **Data Engineering, Cloud Computing, and BI**, while also experimenting with **retro hardware projects** for fun.

-📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/rafaelzenaro) or check my portfolio here.
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/rafaelzenaro)